rhysparry/Dirt.Args/README.md

 Dirt.Args is a simple library for parsing command line arguments in .NET.

-It's goal is to require no configuration and be a step up from using the built-in `string[] args` parameter in your `Main` method.
+Its goal is to require no configuration and be a step up from using the built-in `string[] args` parameter in your `Main` method.

 For more advanced scenarios, you should consider using a more feature-rich library.